milafternoon/molywood/README.md

     `alias=...` identical to a previously set `alias` of the highlight to be turned off; you only need to provide an alias to a highlight if you first turn it on and want to turn off later.

+### Known issues

++ VMD labels are always rendered using the `Opaque` material, so that making this material transparent (`make_transparent material=Opaque`) will make the labels disappear as well; the straightforward solution is to use a different material, or generate a copy
+(`VMD Main > Graphics > Materials > Create New`)
++ Also, the labels are rendered with a slightly different size and appearance with the Snapshot (`draft=t`) and Tachyon (`draft=f`) renderers
++ `fit_trajectory` produces an instantaneous jump in the coordinates, so that it should be performed at the beginning of a movie